Let's Go to Prison: Plot

-Nelson angers white supremacist gang leader Lynard, who vows to kill him.
-He gets his hands on a syringe containing deadly chemical, to commit suicide.
-Before he can do so, Lynard attacks him in his cell.
-The syringe falls out of Nelson's pocket, Lynard assumes it is heroin and injects himself, accidentally killing himself and Nelson earns the respect of and authority over the white supremacists, who believe Nelson had done it.
+Nelson angers White Kingdom leader Lynard by ratting him out on a prison shanking, who vows to kill him after being thrown in the hole.
+After Lynard is released, Nelson acquires a syringe containing deadly chemicals to commit suicide; before he can do so, Lynard attacks him in his cell.
+The syringe falls out of Nelson's pocket, Lynard assumes it is narcotics and injects himself, accidentally killing himself, and Nelson earns the respect of and authority over the White Kingdom.

-Nelson reaches his one-year parole hearing relatively unharmed, and as the new leader of the white supremacist gang for "killing" Lynard, who was violent and spiteful towards everyone including his fellow white supremacists.
+Nelson reaches his one-year parole hearing relatively unharmed, and as the new leader of the white supremacist gang for "killing" Lynard.
 Nelson, who initially submits to being Barry's partner out of fear, grows to care for him, willingly playing along with the "relationship" to keep him happy.
 Nelson also protects Barry from Lynard's former cronies, who are now loyal to him.

-Frustrated with Nelson's newfound respect, John drugs Nelson and tattoos "white power" onto his forehead, causing Nelson's parole to be denied.
-Enraged, Nelson confronts John, who then confesses to causing him to end up in jail, so they get into a fight.
-John quickly realizes that he is now Nelson's target.
-The guards set up a death match between them.
-John and Nelson secretly hatch a plan to inject each other with a coma-inducing drug.
+Frustrated with Nelson's newfound respect, John drugs Nelson and tattoos "white power" onto his forehead along with other Nazi emblems to sabotage his parole hearing.
+Nelson's parole is denied and the board recommends he serves the full sentence.
+Enraged, Nelson confronts John, who confesses to framing Nelson, making it clear it was his father who made John the man he was, and they fight.
+Guards intervene and set up a death match between the two prisoners.

+When the fight comes, John and Nelson inject each other with a coma-inducing drug.
 The guards and prisoners believe they are dead and bury them.
 Just before the death match, Nelson had legally adopted Barry, who has been paroled, so he retakes control of the Biederman Foundation.
-Barry uses the Biederman Foundation's funds to bribe the mortician to skip the autopsy and later also digs up John and Nelson.
+Barry uses the Biederman Foundation's funds to bribe the mortician to skip the autopsy and later digs up John and Nelson after the "funeral".
 John, Nelson and Barry begin a new chapter of life, starting a winery (the product is "toilet wine").